ok-amba/default-ok-charts/charts/legend-deployment/README.md

 ```
 It's possible to map one to one or multiple remote secrets into one kubernetes secret.
 The secret will automatically be mounted as a file with path `/secrets/<SECRET NAME>/<KEY NAME>`.

 Another possiblity is to reference the secret as an environment variable directly.
-However this is not recommended due to how trivial it is inspect a Containers environment variables.
+However this is not recommended due to how trivial it is inspect a container environment variables.
 This approach is only recommended during migration of a service.

 ``` yaml
   deployment: